briandorsey/wavref/README.md

 DRAFT: WAV Reference Book.

+Source files for a WAV Reference Book.

-An attempt to collect WAV file format specification data in one place.
-Primarily focused on metadata specs, but eventually hope it will be comprehensive resource.
+This is an attempt to collect and normalize WAV chunk specifications in one place.
+It is primarily focused on metadata, but I aspire to eventually cover all chunks in common use.

 ## build notes